Eukaryotic mRNA Processing

 We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
 We have applied for funds from government and industry to partially support graduate students and postdocs.
 Please apply in writing via email to Samantha Mastronardi, and state your financial needs; preference will be given to those who submit abstracts.

-This conference may be supported in part by the National Cancer Institute of the National Institutes of Health
+This conference is supported in part by the National Cancer Institute of the National Institutes of Health

 The designated hashtag for this meeting is #cshlmRNA.
 Note that you must obtain permission from an individual presenter before live-tweeting or discussing his/her talk, poster, or research results on social media.
 Click the Policies tab above to see our full Confidentiality & Reporting Policy.